 Leadership Overview

-Judicial Service Commission has 10 executives leading key functions including strategy, information technology, and judicial support.
+Judicial Service Commission has 10 executives leading key functions including information technology, judicial administration, and secretarial support.

-Driven by a commitment to justice, Judicial Service Commission upholds the Constitution and ensures the effective administration of justice across South Africa, serving legal professionals and the public.
+Driven by a commitment to justice, Judicial Service Commission upholds the Constitution and ensures the effective administration of justice across South Africa, serving legal professionals, judges, and the public through robust judicial processes and outreach initiatives.

-Driven by a commitment to justice, Judicial Service Commission upholds the Constitution and ensures the effective administration of justice across South Africa, serving legal professionals and the public.
+Driven by a commitment to justice, Judicial Service Commission upholds the Constitution and ensures the effective administration of justice across South Africa, serving legal professionals, judges, and the public through robust judicial processes and outreach initiatives.

 Leadership Roles at Judicial Service Commission